tvdk-sudoku/Year11Notes/content/notes/AEECO - Externalities.md

 - Quantity decreases to $Q_o$ and price decreases to $P_o$

 ### Subsidies
-- Governments can provide subsidies to producers to lowe
+- Governments can provide subsidies to producers to lower the cost and hence lower the price for consumers
+- Subsidy used to internalize the external benefit
+- Quantity increases to $Q_o$ and price decreases to $P_o$